-- Select 2 representatives of the Local Implementation Team to take the role of a local systems coach. - Selection of system and content coaches. - Determine the specific timeframe for the rollout of each EBP based on local program variables. - Selection of providers for initial implementation if not initially rolled out across the LITP.

-• Selected DSE/EIS staff will be trained by NIRN/SISEP in the four essential functions of systems coaching and will develop the Useable Intervention document that includes a clear description of the program, clear essential functions that define the program, operational definitions of essential functions and a practical performance assessment e.g., practice profile for systems coaching.
+- Selection of members of the Local Implementation Team. - Select 2 representatives of the Local Implementation Team to take the role of a local systems coach. - Selection of system and content coaches. - Determine the specific timeframe for the rollout of each EBP based on local program variables. - Selection of providers for initial implementation if not initially rolled out across the LITP. - Selected DSE/EIS staff will be trained by NIRN/SISEP in the four essential functions of systems coaching and will develop the Useable Intervention document that includes a clear description of the program, clear essential functions - Selected LITP staff will be trained by NIRN/SISEP in the four essential functions of systems coaching and will develop the Useable Intervention document that includes a clear description of the program, clear essential functions that define the - Providers receive training in EBPs.